Our Methodology

 Map of Opportunity Zones

-Opportunity Zones are an economic development tool that allows people to invest in distressed areas in the United States.
-Their purpose is to spur economic growth and job creation in low-income communities while providing tax benefits to investors.
-Opportunity Zones were created under the Tax Cuts and Jobs Act of 2017.
-Thousands of low-income communities in all 50 states, the District of Columbia and five U.S. territories are designated as Qualified Opportunity Zones.
+Opportunity Zones are a powerful economic development tool designed to encourage investment in distressed areas across the United States.
+Created under the Tax Cuts and Jobs Act of 2017, these zones aim to boost economic growth and job creation in low-income communities while offering tax incentives to investors.
+Thousands of low-income neighborhoods in all 50 states, the District of Columbia, and five U.S. territories are designated as Qualified Opportunity Zones.
+Utilizing this tool can drive much-needed investment into these communities, ensuring that the benefits of renewable energy reach the communities that need them most.

 Heat Island